livechat/react-livechat/README.md

 ### Callbacks
 *To make your code cleaner and life easier our component gives you easy way to control chat callbacks.*

 Lets say you want display received or sent message somewhere else.
-You can get new messages using below code:
+You can get new messages using code below:
 ```javascript
 <LiveChat
   ...